Fundraising privacy notice

 You have the right to have your personal data erased.
 This is also known as the ‘right to be forgotten’.
 The right is not absolute and only applies in certain circumstances.
 You can find further information on the right to be forgotten at https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/individual-rights/right-to-erasure/

-Please contact our Data Protection Officer Karen.email@example.com if you wish to exercise this right.
+Please contact us at the hospice if you wish to exercise this right: email@example.com.

 We will ask you for information to confirm your identity.
 Except in rare cases, we will respond to you within one month after we have received your request (including any identification documents requested).